rigo-ptz/WakeUpper/README.md

 WakeUpper
 =========

-The project for a university course.
+Project for a university course.
-Приложение - будильник.
+It represents alarm watch with different tasks for turning it off.